 1) Initially identify the scope of the Value stream map –

 For most processes start point is generally considered as the Raw material supplier and the endpoint is the customer who gets the value at the end of the process.
-Use proper shapes/symbols to draw the start and end point of the process.
+Use proper shapes/symbols to draw the start and end points of the process.

 After that next to the customer (endpoint) record the takt time.
 Takt time is the calculated rate at which you need to complete a product to meet customer demand.
 Mathematically it is calculated like TAKT time = Total Available production time divided by Average customer demand.